Drayton Parslow

-Drayton Parslow is a village and civil parish in the unitary authority area of Buckinghamshire, England, about 3.5 mi south of Bletchley.
+Drayton Parslow is a village and civil parish in Buckinghamshire, England, about 3.5 mi south of Bletchley, within the Buckinghamshire Council unitary authority area.
 In the 2001 census the parish had a population of 596, increasing at the 2011 census to 614.

 Toponym

 In the 11th century the toponym was Draintone or Draitone.
 This is derived from Old English and means "farm where sledges are used".
 It is a common English toponym for places that were on a hillside, where a sledge rather than a cart was needed for heavy loads.
 By the 13th century it had become Draitone Passele, referring to the Passelewe family, who tenanted the manor of Drayton from the latter part of the 11th century.
 It evolved through Draygtone Passelewe in the 14th century and Draighton Perselow in the 17th century before reaching its current form.

 Manor

 In the reign of Edward the Confessor in the 11th century, Lewin de Nuneham held a manor of two hides and one virgate at Drayton.
-After the Norman conquest of England Lewin was displaced as feudal overlord by the Norman Geoffrey de Montbray, Bishop of Coutances.
+After the Norman Conquest of England, Lewin was displaced as feudal overlord by the Norman Geoffrey de Montbray, Bishop of Coutances.
 De Montbray tried unsuccessfully to displace the Passelewes as his tenants, and the family retained Drayton until 1379 when it passed by marriage to the Purcell family.
 In 1461 it was conveyed to a descendant of the Passelewes, William Laycon, in whose family it then remained until at least 1570.

 In Edward the Confessor's reign, two brothers held a second, smaller manor of three virgates at Drayton.
 The Domesday Book records that by 1086 William I's half-brother Odo, Bishop of Bayeux held the fief of this manor.
 However, Odo was tried for fraud in 1076 and disgraced again in 1082 for acting without Royal authority, and his extensive estates were eventually escheated to the Crown.
 Odo's Drayton manor was annexed to the Honour of Ampthill in Bedfordshire.
 In 1562 it was linked with the manor of East Greenwich, and the last record of overlordship of this manor is dated 1607.